Philippa Pearce: Writing career

 In 1951 Pearce spent a long period in hospital recovering from tuberculosis.
 She passed the time there thinking about a canoe trip she had taken many years before, which became the inspiration for her first book, a 241-page novel Minnow on the Say, published by Oxford in 1955 with illustrations by Edward Ardizzone.
-It was a commended runner-up for the annual Carnegie Medal.
-Like several of her subsequent books, it was inspired by the area where she had been raised: the villages of Great and Little Shelford became Great and Little Barley.
+The book was a commended runner-up for the annual Carnegie Medal.
+Like several of her subsequent books, it was inspired by the area where she had grown up: the villages of Great and Little Shelford became Great and Little Barley.
 Cambridge became Castleford in the book (nothing to do with the real town of the same name in West Yorkshire) and lost its university; the River Cam became the River Say.
 Minnow was published in the US as The Minnow Leads to Treasure (1958).
 It was adapted for television in Canada as a 1960 TV series with the original title, and for British television in 1972 as Treasure over the Water.

 Pearce's second book was Tom's Midnight Garden, published by Oxford in 1958.
 Its "midnight garden" was based directly on the garden of the Mill House where Pearce was raised.
+Pearce's advance for it was £1,000, which she thought "colossal".
 The novel has become one of the classic time-slip stories for children, initiated by Alison Uttley with A Traveller in Time in 1939.
 Tom's Midnight Garden inspired a film, a stage play and three TV series.
 It won the annual Carnegie Medal and for the 70th anniversary celebration in 2007, a panel named it one of the top ten Medal-winning works, which composed the ballot for a public election of the nation's favourite, in which Tom's Midnight Garden finished second in the vote, between two books that were about 40 years younger.

-Pearce wrote over 30 books, including A Dog So Small (1962), The Squirrel Wife (1971), The Battle of Bubble and Squeak (1978) and The Way To Sattin Shore (1983).
+Pearce wrote over thirty books, including A Dog So Small (1962), The Squirrel Wife (1971), The Battle of Bubble and Squeak (1978) and The Way To Sattin Shore (1983).
 The Shadow Cage and other tales of the supernatural (1977), Bubble and Squeak, and Sattin Shore were the later three of her four Carnegie Medal runners-up.
 The Battle of Bubble and Squeak inspired a two-part television adaptation in Channel 4's Talk, Write and Read series of educational programming.

-Although not a prolific author of full-length books, Philippa Pearce continued to work over subsequent years, as well as speaking at conferences, editing anthologies and writing short stories.
+Although not a prolific writer of full-length books, Pearce continued to work over subsequent years, as well as speaking at conferences, editing anthologies and writing short stories.
 She attended a 2002 reception for children's authors at Number 10 Downing Street, the home of the Prime Minister.

 In 2004 Pearce published her first new full-length book for two decades, The Little Gentleman.
 One further children's novel was published posthumously in 2008: A Finder's Magic.